Sixteenth Century Timeline (1500 to 1599)

 1576: The first proper theatre is built in Shoreditch, London.

-1578: Birth of William Harvey on the 1st April.
+1578: Birth of Willliam Harvey on the 1st April.

-1579: Edmund Spenser is employed by Robert Dudley, the Earl of Leicester.
+1579: Edmund Spenser is employed by Robert Dudley, the Karel of Leicester.

-1583: Sir Walter Raleigh founds Virginia in the New World.
+1583: Walter Raleigh founds Virginia in the New World (North America).

-1584: Sir Francis Bacon takes up his seat in parliament.
+1584: Francis Bacon takes up his seat in Parliament.

-1585: Sir Walter Raleigh brings home potatoes and tobacco from America.
+1585: Walter Raleigh brings home potatoes and tobacco from America.

-1586: Sir Francis Walsingham uncovers the Babbington plot to kill Queen Elizabeth in which Mary Queen of Scots was implicated.
+1586: Minister Sir Francis Walsingham uncovers the Babbington Plot to kill Queen Elizabeth in which Mary Queen of Scots was implicated.

 1587: Christopher Marlowe works on “Tamburlaine the Great”.